countergram/pytidylib/docs/rst/index.rst

         options={'numeric-entities':1})
     print document
     print errors

 Configuration options
 =====================

-The Python interface allows you to pass options directly to libtidy.
+The Python interface allows you to pass options directly to HTML Tidy.
 For a complete list of options, see the `HTML Tidy Configuration Options Quick Reference`_ or, from the command line, run ``tidy -help-config``.

 .. _`HTML Tidy Configuration Options Quick Reference`: http://tidy.sourceforge.net/docs/quickref.html